BMD-4: Secondary

 As one of the most heavily armed IFVs, the BMD-4 possesses multiple secondary armaments.
 These secondary weapons include a 7.62 mm PKT machine gun, and a 9P135M launcher post capable of firing additional anti tank missiles.
 The PKT is operated by passenger seated towards the front and bow mounted towards the left.
 This bow mounted weapon is dismountable and man portable for increased versatility.
 The 9P135M missile launcher is mounted towards the roof and is also dismountable.

 The RPK-74 is bow mounted towards the right side of the vehicle.
 It has a maximum range of 800 m and fires 5.45×39mm rounds which are also used by the standard AK-74 Kalashnikov in service with the Russian armed forces.

 Additional ATGMs can be operated by the BMD-4.
 This is made possible by the 9P135M launcher post that fires the wire guided Fagot (NATO reporting name: AT-4 Spigot) and Konkurs (NATO reporting name: AT-5 Spandrel) missiles.
 The Fagot missile is a short range ATGM with an effective range of 2 km.
 While flying at an average speed of 186 m/s, it penetrates 480 mm of RHA.
 The Fagot-M is an improved variant that has an increased effective range of 2.5 km and a penetration of 550 mm of RHA.
 The Konkurs missile has an effective range of 4000 m and flies at an average speed of 206 m/s.
 The original Konkurs missile penetrates 750–800 mm of RHA while the improved Konkurs-M penetrates 750–800 mm of RHA after ERA due to an additional tandem warhead.
 The firing range is reduced to 2500 m during night time.

 Protection

 The weight of the BMD-4 is achieved by using aluminum alloy for the hull instead of steel as armor.
 This armor protects the BMD-4 from 30 mm weapons like its own 2A72 autocannon towards the front, and small arms fire and shell splinters towards the side.
 To counter infrared guidance and weapons, six 81 mm ZD6 smoke grenade dischargers in two banks of three are mounted towards the sides of the turret.
 An NBC protection system and automatic fire suppression systems are provided to the entire crew and passengers to ensure survivability in an environment with nuclear fallout.

-A Ukrainian military intelligence report has found that the BMD-4M is “weakly protected even against small arms and mine fragments and artillery shells”.